Research-backed reasons why gratitude is good for your health

 Research shows there are genuine health benefits to being grateful.
 Here's how to put it into practice.

-There’s no reason why practicing thankfulness has to be relegated to just one day a year.
+There’s no reason why practising thankfulness has to be relegated to just one day a year.
 The act of gratitude and thankfulness has been linked to a variety of health benefits and positivity boosters.

 While expressing gratitude might sound like a ‘new age’ idea, there is plenty of scientific research that shows it’s a practice that’s good for you.